Anarchist symbolism: Circle-A

-The symbol composed of the capital letter A surrounded by a circle is universally recognized as a symbol of anarchism and has been established in global youth culture since the 1970s.
-An interpretation held by anarchists such as Cindy Milstein is that the A represents the Greek anarkhia ('without ruler/authority'), and the circle can be read as the letter O, standing for order or organization, a reference to Pierre-Joseph Proudhon's definition of anarchism from his 1840 book What Is Property?: "As man seeks justice in equality, so society seeks order in anarchy" (la société cherche l'ordre dans l'anarchie).
+An interpretation held by some anarchists such as Cindy Milstein is that the A would represent the Greek anarkhia ('without ruler/authority'), and the circle would be read as the letter O, standing for order or organization, a reference to Pierre-Joseph Proudhon's definition of anarchism from his 1840 book What Is Property?: "As man seeks justice in equality, so society seeks order in anarchy" (la société cherche l'ordre dans l'anarchie).
+However, this interpretation is criticized by Ibáñez himself, who notes on the contrary that this idea wasn't debated or a meaning they gave to it at all when creating it.
+He used the example of the 'punk version' of it, where the lines of the A go beyond the circle, to say that this would not be its meaning at all.

 In the 1970s, anarcho-punk and punk rock bands such as Crass began using the circle-A symbol in red, thereby introducing it to non-anarchists.
 Crass founder Penny Rimbaud would later say that the band probably first saw the symbol while traveling through France.